-One of the most common questions our therapists get asked is: What is the difference between caretaking and caregiving?
+One of the most common questions our therapists get asked is:

-In order to answer this question, we first need to talk about codependency.
 Codependency is a behavioral pattern, typically learned in childhood, that arises from difficult, traumatic, or unstable home environments.
-For example, a child living with a parent or family member who has substance abuse or is emotionally unavailable or abusive may develop codependent behaviors.
+For example, if you lived with a parent or family member who has substance abuse or is emotionally unavailable or abusive you may have developed codependent behaviors.
 These behaviors then go on to create a series of unhealthy future relationships.

-Caretaking vs. Caregiving: What’s the Difference?
+Caretaking vs. Caregiving: The Difference?

 Signs of caretaking include: